-- The most effective reward is praise which is immediate and can be issued by any member of staff.
+The most effective reward is praise which is immediate and can be issued by any member of staff.
 For example, a simple 'well done' can have a huge impact.
-In order for praise to be most effective it needs to be: - $\circ \quad$ specific and linked to an achievement or action of merit - o sincere and genuinely expressed with appropriate language and tone - $\circ \quad$ personalised through the use of the student's name - o consistently used in all lessons as a part of our teaching - Strategies used for praise should include: - regular verbal praise and encouragement, specifically focusing on personal gains by individuals - o non-verbal praise e.g., thumbs up, positive facial expressions - acknowledgement of good work and instant recognition for good homework produced - o encouraging staff to praise identified individuals and sharing their work - o displaying students' work around the learning environment as positive exemplars. - When developing relationships with young people, good practice is to have positive interactions and ensure rewards outweigh the negative by a ratio of 5:1.
+In order for praise to be most effective it needs to be:

+- Specific and linked to an achievement or action of merit - sincere and genuinely expressed with appropriate language and tone - personalised through the use of the student's name - consistently used in all lessons as a part of our teaching

+Strategies used for praise should include:

+- Regular verbal praise and encouragement, specifically focusing on personal gains by individuals. - Non-verbal phrase e.g., thumbs up, positive facial expressions - acknowledgement of good work and instant recognition for good homework produced - encouraging staff to praise identified individuals and sharing their work o displaying students' work around the learning environment as positive exemplars.

+When developing relationships with young people, good practice is to have positive interactions and ensure rewards outweigh the negative by a ratio of 5:1.
 With students who have experienced trauma or adverse childhood experiences (ACEs), the recommended ratio increases to 10:1.